tbstegman/ARIMA_Analysis_of_Electricity_Prices/README.md

 Integrated Moving Average (ARIMA) models to forecast the monthly average electricity prices for the Pacific Contiguous Region.

-## Load the tidyverse and forecast libraries
+## Load the tidyverse and forecast packages

 ``` r
 library(tidyverse)